skip to content

 Aims

-3. to develop the conceptual and practical skills necessary for independent research;
+3. develop the conceptual and practical skills necessary for independent research;

-4. to develop communication and presentation skills to an advanced level.
+4. develop communication and presentation skills to an advanced level.

 Teaching and learning methods